SnowyMouse/chimera/README.md

 If you *want* to join a server using a modified Halo Custom Edition map on a Halo Custom Edition server, then you should forge the CRC32.

+### Do I need to install CEnshine to fix shader issues when using Chimera?
+[CEnshine](https://github.com/Sledmine/censhine) is no longer required as Chimera has more updated shader fixes integrated directly into it.
+The shader binaries in the `shaders` folder should be kept as the original stock versions.

 [Will Chimera run on my system?]: #will-chimera-run-on-my-system
-[Can I use Chimera under a license besides GNU GPL version 3?]: #can-i-use-chimera-under-a-license-besides-gnu-gpl-version-3
+[Can I distribute Chimera under a license besides GNU GPL version 3?]: #can-i-distribute-chimera-under-a-license-besides-gnu-gpl-version-3
 [Why are my custom fonts not working?]: #why-are-my-custom-fonts-not-working
 [Why does Halo's gamma setting not work when Chimera is installed?]: #why-does-halos-gamma-setting-not-work-when-chimera-is-installed
 [Why is there no auto updater built into Chimera?]: #why-is-there-no-auto-updater-built-into-chimera
 [Why do I get an error when joining Custom Edition servers with modded maps?]: #why-do-i-get-an-error-when-joining-custom-edition-servers-with-modded-maps
+[Do I need to install CEnshine to fix shader issues when using Chimera?]: #do-i-need-to-install-censhine-to-fix-shader-issues-when-using-chimera

 ## Compilation Guide
 To compile Chimera we use the 32-bit MinGW-w64 toolchain.